unik-name/docs.unikname.network/docs/uns-network-player/creating-unikname-organization.md

 Once you have your coupon, all you have to do is create your @unikname!

 **Don't forget to backup and secure your passphrase**, it will allow you to retrieve access to your @unikname in case you change your device.
-Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.
+Neither <brand name="uns"/>, nor Unikname will be able to give you back access to your @unikname.

-With <uns/> CLI you can create your own UNIK token using [`unik:create`](/uns-use-the-network/cli.html#unik-create) command.
+With <brand name="uns"/> CLI you can create your own UNIK token using [`unik:create`](/uns-use-the-network/cli.html#unik-create) command.

 :::warning Choosing the @unikname
 Choose the @unikname wisely.
 Indeed, it'll be disclosed to other people and they'll know you by this @unikname and once you've chosen a name, you won't be able to change it.